|On this page|

 The Houdini node path to a VOP node representing a shader or material.
 This can be a node pattern, in which case this node will import all matched nodes as USD materials.

-The USD scene graph path at which to create the material prim.
+The scene graph path at which to create the USD prim.
 If this is an absolute path (starts with a slash), it is used as-is.
-If this path is relative, it is relative to the path in the Material path prefix parameter.
+If this path is relative, it is relative to the path in the Path Prefix parameter.

 Assign to Geometry

-When Assign to geometry is on, assign the newly imported material to the primitives listed in this parameter.
+When Assign to Geometry is on, assigns the newly imported material to the primitives listed in this parameter.